ckenst/images-catalog/readme.md

+#Images catalog

-Create a collection / catalog of images for testing based on variables:
+The goal is to create a catalog of images for testing based on:

-Size
+- Size
-Type (extension)
+- Type (extension)
-Complexity (color, etc.)
+- Complexity (color, etc.)

-What other variables?
+TODO:

-Then put on Github, create a page just like http://gifs.joelglovier.com/
+- Eventually create a page just like http://gifs.joelglovier.com/.
+- Add more instructions on how to commit
+- How do we attribute ownership of images?